Now Reading

 Sharp-Tailed Grouse

-The season for sharp-tailed grouse runs from September 12 to January 3 with a daily bag limit of 3.
+The season for sharp-tailed grouse hunting runs from September 14, 2024, to January 5, 2025, with a daily bag limit of three birds.

 Hungarian Partridge

-The season opens September 12 and closes January 3.
-There is a daily bag limit of 3.
+The Hungarian partridge hunting season opens on September 14, 2024, and closes on January 5, 2025.
+There is a daily bag limit of three birds.

 Dove, Ruffed Grouse, Snipe, and Other Small Game Species in North Dakota

-There are other great species available for small game hunting in North Dakota.
-The season for dove begins September 1 and ends November 29 with a daily bag limit of 15.
-The common snipe season runs from September 12 until December 6.
-The daily bag limit is 8.
+Dove hunting season begins September 1 and ends November 29, 2024, with a daily bag limit of 15.
+Snipe season runs from September 9 until December 3, 2023.
+The daily bag limit for snipe is eight.
 On the more uncommon side, American woodcock have a season for bird hunting in North Dakota.
-The season runs from September 26 to November 9 with a daily bag limit of 3.
+The season runs from September 21, 2024, to November 4, 2024, with a daily bag limit of three.

-Depending on the population levels, North Dakota may have seasons for prairie chicken and sage grouse, but in recent years these two species have been protected for conservation purposes.
+Depending on the population levels, North Dakota has had seasons for prairie chicken and sage grouse, but these two species have been protected for conservation in recent years.
+It looks unlikely that a season will be open in the coming years.

 Pheasants Forever